 The younger, shitposting face of the armed far-right — often called “boogaloo bois” — have been showing up at anti-lockdown protests across the U.S., toting their AR-style rifles and wearing their trademark Hawaiian shirts and leis.

-Eight people were arrested in total; seven armed vigilantes and the bar owner.
-A Facebook page for Wyatt Winn, one of the arrestees, shows that he follows about two dozen pages dedicated to boogaloo.
+A total of eight people were arrested: seven armed vigilantes and the bar owner.
+A Facebook page for Wyatt Winn, one of the arrestees, shows that he follows about two-dozen pages dedicated to boogaloo.
 Recently uploaded photos show Winn posing with a group of armed men in Hawaiian shirts.
 Other memes he shared reference Duncan Lemp, a 21-year-old student with anti-government views who has been martyrized by the armed far-right after he was killed by cops in Maryland during a nighttime no-knock raid in March.
 Police said they were executing a high-risk search warrant following a tip that Lemp was in illegal possession of firearms.

 Lemp’s death, and the political tension surrounding coronavirus-related lockdown orders, have galvanized the boogaloo movement, whose adherents have used the two events to drum up anti-government sentiment among conservatives.